ManithSoun/trash-sorting-cnn/README.md

 # trash-sorting-cnn
 Machine learning course final project

-Project Overview
+Project Overview:

 Waste generation is growing rapidly due to urbanization and increased consumption.
 Manual waste sorting is slow, labor-intensive, and prone to errors.
 This project aims to design a low-cost, automated smart waste management system using: